owrel/clindoc/README.md

 %@directive(param_1,...,param_n)
 ```

-or with an optinnal description
+or with an optional description

 ```prolog
 %@directive(param_1,...,param_n) -> Description